 priceis included in the schema.
 However, usually When you score the data, you won't know the target variable values.
 For such case, you can remove the target variable column in the inference pipeline using Select Columns in Dataset component.
 Make sure that the output of Select Columns in Dataset removing target variable column is connected to the same port as the output of the Web Service Intput component.

 Select Submit, and use the same compute target and experiment that you used in part one.

 If this is the first run, it may take up to 20 minutes for your pipeline to finish running.
 The default compute settings have a minimum node size of 0, which means that the designer must allocate resources after being idle.
 Repeated pipeline runs will take less time since the compute resources are already allocated.
-Additionally, the designer uses cached results for each module to further improve efficiency.
+Additionally, the designer uses cached results for each component to further improve efficiency.

 Create an inferencing cluster

 In the dialog box that appears, you can select from any existing Azure Kubernetes Service (AKS) clusters to deploy your model to.
 If you don't have an AKS cluster, use the following steps to create one.

 Select Compute in the dialog box that appears to go to the Compute page.

 On the navigation ribbon, select Inference Clusters > + New.